Mathmagician8191/Liberty-Chess/README.md

 This is currently in a pre-alpha state where key functionality (e.g. move validation, loading L-FENs and moving pieces) is only partially implemented.

 TODO for version 1.0:
-- Serializing a board state to an L-FEN
 - Promotion for help screen
 - Friendly fire mode
 - Support for chess engines